Enigmatic-Smile/docs/offers.md

       <span><code>feeSplit</code></span>
       <em>number</em>
     </dt>
     <dd>Explains the amount to be awarded to the publisher (Fidel customer) as their performance fee.
-Offers with the type amount will use the indicated country’s currency and apply the value as the amount, for example, £2.
-Offers with the discount type applies the value as a percentage, for example, 2% of the transaction value.</dd>
+Offers with the <code>amount</code> type will use the indicated country’s currency and apply the value as the amount, for example, £2.
+Offers with the <code>discount</code> type applies the value as a percentage, for example, 2% of the transaction value.</dd>
   </div>
   <div>
     <dt>